 I had my telephoto lens on my Canon camera, but this Bull Moose was too close especially as large as this animal was.
 There were two fences that separated us when i first began to photograph him.
 I stood close to my car in case I had to take shelter.
 Worried he might come toward me, but he had other things in mind.
 He did surprise me with his athletic fence jumping abilities and its hard to know for sure what andy wild animal is going to do.

 Bull Moose Watches Us

 There four of us that had pulled off the road, all with cameras as we watched this Bull Moose.
 He looked at us the whole time too as if we were part of the problem.

 He had to make some big jumps to join his family and I had no idea that a Bull Moose could jump this high, but he was motivated.
 These kinds obstacles are extremely dangerous for any wild animal and one of the many reasons for the formation of National Parks.
 Even inside the parks people drive too fast and cause animal fatalities.

 He’s past the second fence (photo above) and runs right past me into the open field.
 Park rangers alway lecture everyone about stay away and keeping a distance from wild animals.
 I began with two fences as a barrier between me and the moose, but it didn’t take long before he had move too close.
 It happens so fast…Wyoming Wildlife can surprise you.

 Off in the distance the mom and calf moose were hoping for to reunite with the bull

 Moose sightings in Wyoming

-Your best chance of locating Wyoming Wildlife like this moose moose would be in Grand Teton National Park or Yellowstone National Park.
+Your best chance of locating Wyoming Wildlife like this bull moose would be in Grand Teton National Park or Yellowstone National Park.
 I worked for both national parks in 2010 and 2014 and I was lucky to see my share of wild life.
 Bears, Coyotes, Hawks, Eagles, Pronghorns, Elks, and Moose.

 © 2016 Travel Food & Health Magazine